milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/index.html.md

 September 2021 - updates to reflect name change; additional information added regarding data retention;

 September 2024 - updates to data transfers.

+December 2024 - updates to Information from Cookies and Other Technologies; additional information added regarding data sharing with trusted partners.